Department of Kinesiology

 - When should I report back to UNCG after the end of summer school?

-- There is usually one (1) week between the end of summer school and when students should plan of being back at UNCG.
-During the first week of August we have our annual ATEP Orientation meeting for all students, faculty, and staff.
-At this meeting we review program policies and procedures, conduct Bloodborne Pathogen Training, re-certify students in Professional Rescuer CPR, review emergency action plans, and discuss any curricular changes that were made in the program.
+- There is usually one week between the end of summer school and when students should plan of being back at UNCG.
+During the first week of August we have our annual mandatory AT Program Orientation meeting for all students, faculty, and staff.
+At this meeting we review program policies and procedures, conduct Bloodborne Pathogen Training, conduct HIPAA and FERPA training, re-certify students in Professional Rescuer CPR, review emergency action plans, and discuss any curricular changes that were made in the program.

 - Will I participate in UNCG´s Pre-participation Physical Exams?